chipsalliance/Caliptra/doc/Caliptra.md

         1. Caliptra ROM authenticates, measures, and activates the Caliptra firmware following OCP streaming boot protocol.
 4. SOC manifest is streamed next using the streaming boot protocol, which Caliptra authenticates & measures
 5. This is followed by MCU RT FW through the streaming boot protocol which Caliptra routes to MCU SRAM, authorizes and activates MCU to execute it.
-6. MCU RT FW will go through MCTP enumeration and fetch the remaining SOC blobs (FW, data etc.) using MCTP PLDM and uses Caliptra to authorize each of them.
+6. MCU RT FW will go through MCTP enumeration and fetch the remaining SOC blobs (FW, data etc.) using DSP0267 PLDM for Firmware Update over MCTP and uses Caliptra to authorize each of them.
 Note that MCU may also retrieve some non-FW blobs from a NVM while using Caliptra to perform security operations like integrity verification, decryption etc.

 **FIXME: ADD a pic**